antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## In-Depth Study on Expression Dataset

-Let's go back to Normal Tissues GTeX v8 Prot_Coding - GTeX - 17382 - tpm - gencode26 datasety.
+Let's go back to Normal Tissues GTeX v8 Prot_Coding - GTeX - 17382 - tpm - gencode26 dataset.
 One could also take a closer look at expression of your gene of interest in certain tissues of the expression dataset on R2 Platform.
 From an expression box plot, a certain or several tissue types could be selected.
 In this section, the tissue type "skin" is further investigated with the following steps after the steps in *Section 6 An Expression Box Plot* [8].

 **1)** Scroll down to "Adjustable settings" after the expression box plot is executed.
 Select "tissue (30 cat)" on Field "Subset track".
 On the pop-up window, click the tissue type "skin (1809)" checkbox and "OK".
 Click "Submit" to proceed.
 (In Figure 9-1)